-The undersigned hereby associate to form a not-for-profit Unincorporated Association under the provisions of the Ohio Code and to that set forth the following:
+The undersigned hereby associate to form a not-for-profit Unincorporated Association under Chapter 1702 of the Ohio Revised Code and to that set forth the following:

 Article I: Title

-The name of this organization shall be The Sunbeam Alpine Owners Club of America, hereafter referred to as the SAOCA.
+The name of this organization shall be The Sunbeam Alpine Owners Club of America, hereafter referred to as “the SAOCA” or simply “the Club”.

 Article II.
 Purpose

-The primary purpose is to promote interest, education, restoration, and preservation of all Rootes Group vehicles, with emphasis on the 1959-1968 “series” Alpines.
-Secondary purposes are: The education of members relative to their vehicle’s history and authenticity.
+The primary purpose is to promote interest, education, restoration and preservation of all Rootes Group vehicles, with emphasis on the 1959-1968 “Series” Alpines.
+Secondary purposes include:

-Promote and encourage regular social events, motorsport events, and regional meetings.
+- Promotion and organization of regular social events, motorsport events and regional meetings;